skye-pa1n/skye-pa1n/README.md

 ## My projects

 - Im currently working on EvoX for the r8q
+- Im also developing a custom kernel for the r8q

 <!---
 skye-pa1n/skye-pa1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.